jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 ## Putting it All Together

 Now we can paint a full-year picture of the ebbs and flows of solar generation in Nevada.
-Starting with the top-line (unrealizable) maximum physical output benchmark, we will see how much of that benchmark is produced and when, taking into account (1) daily cycles, (2) seasonal cycles and (3) weather, to reach actual production.
+Against the (unrealizable) maximum physical output benchmark, we will see how much of that benchmark is produced and when, taking into account (1) daily cycles, (2) seasonal cycles and (3) weather, to reach actual production.

 ![Monthly Capacity Curve](/assets/images/post4_NVPower_monthly.png)

-Compared to the full-blast maximum physical output of the Nevada solar installations of 1,983 MWh per hour, we see that ideal solar generation throughout the year  runs between 5.9 hours worth of output in winter (25% of maximum physical output) outputs in the winter and 11.4 in the summer (48% of maximum physical output).
+Compared to the full-blast maximum physical output of Nevada solar of 1,983 MWh per hour, we see that ideal solar generation throughout the year runs between 5.9 hours worth of output in winter (25% of maximum physical output) outputs in the winter and 11.4 in the summer (48% of maximum physical output).
 The full-year average is 9.3 hours of maximum physical output per day (39% of maximum physical output).

-**Actual** generation in 2022 was between 10% and 30% lower than the ideal solar generation, depending on the month.
+**Actual** generation in 2022 was another 10% to 30% lower than the ideal solar generation, depending on the month (18% on average).
 It ranged between 4.2 hours worth of maximum physical output in December to 10.3 hours in May.
-The full-year average was 7.6 hours worth of maximum output per day (18% lower than ideal capacity).
+The full-year average was 7.6 hours worth of maximum output per day (32% of maximum physical ouptut).

 The months where the weather slippage was the greatest are not surprising to me given my experience of Nevada weather -- there can be cloud cover and sometimes precipitation in the coldest part of the winter, and there is the summer monsoon season in July/August with frequent